HOW RECYCLING WORKS

 2.Tinplate packaging from evaporated milk, canned tomato paste etc.

-3.Packaging made of plastic, like bottles and containers of water, soft drinks, yoghurt, butter, oil, detergents, cleaning products, shampoos, foam baths, cling film, toothpastes, deodorants, plastic bags and so on.
+3.Packaging made of plastic, like bottles and containers of water, soft drinks, yogurt, butter, oil, detergents, cleaning products, shampoos, foam baths, cling film, toothpaste, deodorants, plastic bags and so on.

 4.Glass packaging e.g. bottles and jars, juices, soft drinks, alcoholic beverages, food etc.